TCP servers with .NET: Scenario 2 - Optimistic Blocking Servers

-This is very common for games, where the client connection process is very slow or where even smallest of overhead should be eliminated.
+This is very common for games, where the client connection process is slow or even the smallest overhead should be eliminated.

-In this mode rather than read data and disconnect we add a loop on the reading and read until we get a end of message notice and will then end the connection.
+In this mode, rather than read data and disconnect, we add a loop for reading and read until we get an end-of-message notice before ending the connection.

-The problem with extending the simple model to this, is that we now have a blocking action, i.e. code can not continue until something happens, in both the server thread and in all the client connection threads.
-So now shutting down the server is not just related to the server, we need clients to disconnect properly first.
+The problem with extending the simple model to this scenario is that we now have a blocking action: code cannot continue until something happens, in both the server thread and in all the client connection threads.
+So now shutting down the server isn’t just related to the server—we need clients to disconnect properly first.

-What is common here, is to send a message to all clients saying it will shutdown and then having them do that.
-That assumes we have pretty smart clients and/or control them and in scenarios you do not control the TCP clients it could be a bit problem.
-We will look at a way to solve this in the next post, but for now the code below shows how this is done, and compared to scenario 1 it contains one small change:
+What is common here is to send a message to all clients saying the server will shut down and then have them disconnect.
+This assumes we have smart clients and/or control them, but in scenarios where you don’t control the TCP clients, it could be problematic.
+We’ll look at a way to solve this in the next post.
+For now, the code below shows how this is implemented.
+Compared to scenario 1, it contains one small change:

 class Program